taboola/goreplay/README.md

 When running a Gor replay the output-http feature may bottleneck if:

   * the replay has inadequate bandwidth.
 If the replay is receiving or sending more messages than its network adapter can handle the output-http-stats  may report that the output-http queue is filling up.
 See if there is a way to upgrade the replay's bandwidth.
-  * the `-output-http` target is unable to respond to messages in a timely manner.
-By default the replay has 10 http output workers which take messages off the output-http queue, process the request, and ensure that the request did not result in an error.
-The optimal number of output-http-workers can be determined with the formula `output-workers = (Average number of requests per second)/(Average target response time per second)`.
-Gor also has the setting `--output-http-workers=-1` which enables dynamic worker scaling.
+  * with `--output-http-workers` set to anything other than `-1` the `-output-http` target is unable to respond to messages in a timely manner.
+The http output workers which take messages off the output-http queue, process the request, and ensure that the request did not result in an error may not be able to keep up with the number of incoming requests.
+If the replay is not using dynamic worker scaling (`--output-http-workers=-1`)  The optimal number of output-http-workers can be determined with the formula `output-workers = (Average number of requests per second)/(Average target response time per second)`.

 #### output-tcp bottlenecks
 When using the Gor listener the output-tcp feature may bottleneck if: